Holographic Chiral Algebra: Supersymmetry, Infinite Ward Identities, and EFTs: Ward identities from soft-hard OPEs

 This is not surprising: in the standard stress tensor Ward identity we essentially also replace every pair of primary operator and stress tensor with their corresponding singular OPEs.
 This seems to be a general feature for all Ward identities arising from symmetry in CFT.
 Since here all the currents also correspond to some symmetries, similar tricks should also work.
 Actually, in the present case, these Ward identities can be further justified as follows.
 Note that in OPEs \eqref{HOope}, \eqref{HOchiral}, all the $\overline{SL(2,\mathbb R)}$ descendants have been summed over, implying that the anti-holomorphic dependence is supposed to be exact in the above Ward identities.
 Therefore, we only need to worry about the holomorphic dependence because we have not considered the $SL(2,\mathbb R)$ descendants.
 However, there is a big simplification in the present case: all the OPEs \eqref{HOope}, \eqref{HOchiral} have only simple poles in the holomorphic coordinates.
 If we denote the correlator on the left-hand side of Ward identity as $F(z)$, then we know that such a function can only be singular when $z$ hits other operator insertions $z_i$, and the singular behavior in the coincident limit is dictated by OPEs.
 Since all the OPEs here have only simple poles, we thus learn that $F(z)$ is a meromorphic function with only simples poles (note the $F(z)$ should be finite at infinity).
 Following the Mittag-Leffler theorem, such a meromorphic function is uniquely determined by its poles and the residues there, up to a constant.
-Our Ward identities have exactly the expected behavior as a meromorphic function and the undetermined constant can be argued to be zero by cluster decomposition.
-This thus establishes our Ward identities.
+Our Ward identities have exactly the expected behavior as a meromorphic function. \footnote{ Beyond sub-sub-leading order, there may be also polynomial terms.
+See footnote \ref{caveat}. } This thus establishes our Ward identities.

 One can check explicitly that up to sub-sub-leading order, our Ward identities reproduce all the known Ward identities corresponding to leading, sub-leading and sub-sub-leading soft theorems~\cite{Adamo:2019ipt,Puhm:2019zbl, Guevara:2019ypd}: \beqn &&\EV{H^1(z , \bar z) \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)} \nonumber \\&=& - \sum_{k=1}^m \frac{ \bz-\bz_k }{z-z_k} \EV{ \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots\cO_{ \Delta_k+1, +J_k}(z_k,\bar z_k )\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)}~, \eeqn and \beqn &&\EV{H^0(z , \bar z) \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)} \nonumber \\&=&\sum_{k=1}^m \frac{(\bz-\bz_k)^{2}}{z-z_k} \Big[\frac{2\bar h_k}{\bar z- \bar z_k} - \bar\partial_k\Big] \EV{ \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)}~, \eeqn and \beqn &&\EV{H^{-1}(z , \bar z) \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)} \nonumber \\&=& -\frac12 \sum_{k=1}^m \frac{(\bz-\bz_k)^{3}}{z-z_k} \Big[ \frac {2\bar h_k(2\bar h_k-1)}{(\bz-\bz_k)^2} -\frac {4\bar h_k \bar\p_k}{ \bz-\bz_k } +\bar\p_k^2 \Big] \nonumber \nonumber \\&&\qquad\times \EV{ \cO_{\Delta_1,J_1} (z_1,\bar z_1)\cdots\cO_{ \Delta_k-1, J_k}(z_k,\bar z_k )\cdots \cO_{\Delta_m,J_m} (z_m,\bar z_m)}~. \eeqn The rest of Ward identities are supposed to be guaranteed by the associativity of the holographic chiral algebra that we discussed in the previous section.